tlongers/doccydoc/sphinx/source/units.rst

 -  Where an object for the exact site is present on OpenStreetMap we will enter its ID number in this field.
 -  Where no OSM object exists for the exact site a pair of coordinates will be used, the latitude value recorded in this field.

-Unit: Site, Nearest Settlement (OSM object Name)
+Unit: Site, Nearest Settlement (Name)
 ----------------------------------

 **Description**